 - Conditions of Tender;

-- Formal Instrument of Agreement;
+- Response and Price Schedules;

-- General Conditions of Contract; and
+- Specifications or Brief; and

-- Specifications or Brief.
+- General Conditions of Contract (if required).

-2.7.4 Evaluation Requirements for Tenders and Quotations
+2.6.4 Evaluation Requirements for Tenders and Quotations

-The aim of the Tender and Quotation evaluation process is to select a supplier that provides best value whilst ensuring that all suppliers are treated in a fair, equitable and impartial manner.
+The aim of the Tender and Quotation evaluation process is to select a supplier that provides best value across a balanced range of criteria whilst ensuring that all suppliers are treated in a fair, equitable and impartial manner.

-Selection criteria will be nominated in advance in the Tender or quotation documents and may include a subset of the following criteria:
+Selection criteria will be published in tender and quotation documents and must include a balanced range of criteria including but not limited to the following: